kdoylesaint/capstone-shell/project.md

 ## Progress & Completion

-You should fork this project and work exclusively in the `shell/` folder.
-We expect you to compose two scripts:
+You should fork this project.
+We expect you to work on a copy of the database and produce two scripts:

 - `collect.sh` as described above.
 - `extract.sh` as described above.